 Later, many companies started manufacturing these bikes, and many variations in the culture were seen.
 One of the most famous cafes then was Ace cafe London and it's still running.
 It's still a place for riders new and old to share their stories and fix bikes.
 Another famous street cafe where young riders could enjoy music eating besides his bike was Busy Bee Café, Watford, in the north west of London.

 What happened to the necessity for a bike to be a Café Racer was it had to have a combination of some of these things: clip-on bars, swept back pipes, a racing seat, large carburetors, and a fiberglass or aluminum gas tank.

 The subculture took a turn, and another group of people was seen in the London's street who were given another name Mods.
 They were clean, cultured, continental fashion following group of people who rode scooters which were comparatively slower than Cafe racers.

 The group considered cafe fashion as worn-out and after the Mods grew in number British beaches and vacation spot saw an unnatural scene of two youth group fighting for the dominance of their fashion.

 After the feud, some original members started to leave the groups on both sides, but it was time that changed the scenario.
 People started growing old, and they could only carry the trend on for so long, hence it was a bubble in time that brushed.

 But now newer generation is getting more past culture oriented and are slowly getting interested in reviving the old culture once again.
 With that being said bigger motor production companies are again returning to the road, and we are seeing all the bike rallies and old cafe communities.
-Let's see if the recent wave of Cafe culture again takes over the world but today we are not here to talk about the new trend or about the hybreed bikes its a tribute to the trend saters from 1960's.
+Let's see if the recent wave of Cafe culture again takes over the world but today we are not here to talk about the new trend or about the hybrid bikes its a tribute to the trendsetters from 1960's.